Impact Trips

 ADEQUATE HOUSING FOR THE ORANG ASLI

 Owning a home is complicated for most, and is a critical issue for those who live in poverty where access to adequate housing becomes even harder.
-We believe that the answer to solving this issue comes from collaboration, working together to uncover new solutions and opportunities.
+EPIC Homes believes that the answer to solving this issue comes from collaboration, working together to uncover new solutions and opportunities.
 The EPIC Homes program is designed to develop support networks by bringing together rural and urban folk through the act of building homes, leading to the development of cooperative, resilient and sustainable communities.

 EMPLOYMENT FOR THE VISUALLY IMPAIRED